A woman in trouble...

 - Mind Screw: And HOW!
 It's above and beyond Eraserhead

-- Nightmare Face: Ripe with Uncanny Valley.(Immediately followed by another one that looks like a fetus bleeding from the mouth.)
+- Nightmare Face: Rife with Uncanny Valley.(Immediately followed by another one that looks like a fetus bleeding from the mouth.)
 The rest of the film does this to several characters with lighting tricks.

 - No Plot?
 No Problem!: This movie was produced without a script.
 Very frequently Lynch would just show up on the set and gave people their lines, clearly having written them no more than a few hours before.
 When people would ask him what the film was supposed to be about he would respond with a cryptic poem.
 The general consensus is that there is no plot.